 The Inca II Gold Hybrid marigold (also edible) is progressing nicely.

-h of the leaves.
+The Mesclun Mix was doing great until a caterpillar ate up a bunch of the leaves.
 It was clinging to the underside of a leaf, having a good old time.

 The tomatoes are going gangbusters.

 Today, however, we pulled a green tomato hornworm caterpillar off of one of the young green tomatoes growing on the Rutgers plant.
-We saw a sizeable hole in one tomato, and the wife snipped it off with sc
+We saw a sizeable hole in one tomato, and the wife snipped it off with scissors.

 She then let out a piercing squeal, because she TOUCHED THE CATERPILLAR!!!!
 It stuck it's head out of the tomato and winked at her!
 Fat bastard!
 It was gorged on the green contents.